HyunHub/One-Day-Baking-Class/README.md

 3. You can view booking information on MyPage tap
 4. You can cancle the booking
 5. You can check our new news on Notice tap
+6. You can review the class and see other people's reviews

 -- We also provide the shopping mall that have things associated with the class